Esar Met is a Burmese refugee who has been incarcerated since 2008 for a murder he did not commit.

 A classic Reid Technique monologue intended to induce a false confession.
 Anybody can be made to confess to anything, that has been proven countless times in history.
 Refinements like the Reid technique are another trivial aspect for future historians to ponder.

 He has taken their side, and will start ‘joining’ them in concocting a believable story.
-At this point he doesn’t know enough though.
+At this point he doesn’t know enough about the crime though.

 Line 371 Translator “Now, tell them the truth and they can understand that it was an accident and reduce the charges.”